-The federal government recently rolled out its Canada Greener Homes Grant program, a $2.6 billion grant that will help homeowners make their home a more energy efficient.
+The federal government recently rolled out its Canada Greener Homes Grant program, a $2.6 billion grant that will help homeowners make their homes a lot more energy-efficient.

 Up to 700,000 grants are expected to be given out over a 7-year period, with homeowners receiving up to a total of $5,600.

 If you have been putting off that home renovation to replace your old windows and doors or to improve insulation and install solar panels, the Canada Greener Homes Grant can help make your dreams come true.

 As part of Canada’s plan to combat climate change and reduce greenhouse gas emissions, the Canada Greener Homes Grant will offer homeowners up to $5,600 to make their primary residence more energy efficient.

 You may be eligible to receive up to $5,000 to cover energy efficiency retrofits to your home and up to $600 for home evaluations.

 This program is being administered by National Resources Canada.

 In addition to the grant, homeowners will be able to access an interest-free loan of up $40,000 starting this summer to help them complete extensive home retrofits.
 This loan will be offered through the Canada Mortgage and Housing Corporation (CMHC).